Syknapse/Contribute-To-This-Project/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+These are the supported versions of the security policy.
+Note that some may already be updated.

 | Version | Supported          |
 | ------- | ------------------ |